Gulnaz (Afghan): Criticism

 According to Heather Barr from Human Rights Watch, who is carrying out research among Afghan female prisoners said that many of the women prisoners were victims of abuse by husbands, relatives and also by those who are supposed to protect them, namely state apparatus including the police and judiciary.

-According to Vygaudas Usackas, the EU's Ambassador and Special Representative to Afghanistan], in spite of it having been ten years since the overthrow of the Taliban regime, Afghan women continue "to suffer in unimaginable conditions, deprived of even the most basic human rights".
+According to Vygaudas Usackas, the EU's Ambassador and Special Representative to Afghanistan, in spite of it having been ten years since the overthrow of the Taliban regime, Afghan women continue "to suffer in unimaginable conditions, deprived of even the most basic human rights".

-Bilal Sarwary, from BBC in Kabul, says the recent cases of violence against women in the Afghan region are embarrassing for the government].
+Bilal Sarwary, from BBC in Kabul, says the recent cases of violence against women in the Afghan region are embarrassing for the government.
 Afghan women's rights activists are also demanding an end to the culture of impunity.

 Muslim women critics are highlighting the negligence of Afghan officials in prosecuting rape cases and beatings suffered by women, in spite of new laws being brought in.
 They say that indictments were filed on just 155 occasions out of 2,299 incidents of violence against women.
-They also allege that despite reforms being brought in by President Karzai which are backed up by western countries after the overthrow of the Taliban government, the laws to eliminate violence against women are not enforced.
+They also allege that the reforms and laws brought in to eliminate violence against women are not enforced.

 When the CNN correspondent spoke to a spokesman of the prosecutor to comment on the case he replied that "there are hundreds of such cases pending".